 For all transfers to Sub-processors the subject matter, nature, and duration of the processing are as follows:

-- Subject matter: The subject matter of the transfer and processing is the Customer Information.
+- Subject matter: The subject matter of the transfer and processing is the Customer Data.

 - Nature of processing: The nature of the processing varies by Sub-processor.
-Detailed information for each Sub-processor can be found at [ur].
+Detailed information for each Sub-processor can be found here.

 - Duration of the processing: The duration of the processing is for so long as is necessary for the purpose for which the information was transferred to the Sub-processor and in any event, for no longer than the duration of the agreement between Doppler and the relevant Sub-processor.